-SHEIGHT-Source Height RegisterMemory Address Offset:3Ch-3Fh (IOn-chip Reg.
-Mem Addr Offset:3013Ch-3COn chip Reg.
-Mem Addr Offset:3013Ch-3C Default Value: Access: Size:

-3Ch-3Fh (R/W) 3013Ch-3013Fh (RO; debug path) 00h see address offset above 32 bits
+Memory Address Offset: On-chip Reg.
+Mem Addr Offset: Default Value: Access: Size: 3Ch-3Fh (R/W) 3013Ch-3013Fh (RO; debug path) 00h see address offset above 32 bits

-Reserved: MBZ UV Source Height: The number of lines contained in a single planar UV source data.
+Bit Description 31:26 Reserved: MBZ 25:16 UV Source Height : The number of lines contained in a single planar UV source data.
 In packed formats this is unused.
 For planar YUV formats it indicates the number of lines starting at and including the base address line contained in the UV source data.
 When the last line is reached and the complete destination window has not been filled, this line will be repeated until the end of the destination window.
 The maximum UV height is 1023 lines.
-The minimum height is the number of vertical taps being used times the vertical chroma-subsampling ratio. formats this is unused.
-For planar YUV formats it indicates the number of lines starting at and including the base address line contained in the UV source data.
-When the last line is reached and the complete destination window has not been filled, this line will be repeated until the end of the destination window.
-The maximum UV height is 1023 lines.
-The minimum height is the number of Height should include the line contributing to the interpolation of the last display overlay line.
-Reserved: MBZ Y/RGB Source Height : In packed formats this indicates the number of lines starting at and including the base address line contained in the source data.
+The minimum height is the number of vertical taps being used times the vertical chroma-subsampling ratio. - Height should include the line contributing to the interpolation of the last display overlay line.
+15:11 Reserved: MBZ 10:0 Y/RGB Source Height : In packed formats this indicates the number of lines starting at and including the base address line contained in the source data.
 In planar formats, it is the number of Y lines.
 This is used to determine where the end of the source is in the vertical direction to handle the edge effects related to the vertical filter.
 When the last line is reached and the complete destination window has not been filled, this line will be repeated until the end of the destination window.
 The maximum height is 2047 lines.
 The minimum height is the number of vertical taps currently being used.
 A height must not be specified for lines that are completely not on the active display.
-Height should Res the is u rela not is 2
+Height should include the line contributing to the interpolation of the last display overlay line.